Planning begins early!

 -

-Help with arts supplements (feedback, artist statements, uploading arts supplements)
+Help with arts supplements (talent feedback, developing an artist statement, uploading arts supplements).

 -